oasis-tcs/tosca-specs/tosca_2_1/TOSCA-v2.1.md

 Note that the `occurrences` keyname that was present in previous versions of TOSCA is deprecated in TOSCA 2.0.
-By default, the number of occurrences is `UNBOUNDED`, i.e. any number of relationships can be created with a certain capability as a target.
+By default, the number of occurrences is "UNBOUNDED", i.e. any number of relationships can be created with a certain capability as a target.
 To constrain the creation of a relationship to a target capability, the new `allocation` keyname is used within a requirement assignment.